JuliaData/DataFrames.jl/docs/src/man/basics.md

  "male"
 ```

-We can get a single cell or element with the same syntax to get an element of an array:
+We can get a single cell of a data frame with the same syntax to get a cell of a matrix:
 ```jldoctest dataframe
 julia> german[4, 4]
 2
 ```

-or to get a new `DataFrame` that is subset of rows and columns:
+or to get a new `DataFrame` that is subset of rows and columns do:
 ```jldoctest dataframe
 julia> german[4:5, 4:5]
 2×2 DataFrame